-Children not only crave boundaries, they’re absolutely necessary for raising healthy children.
+Children not only crave boundaries, but they’re also absolutely necessary for raising healthy children.

 When you start to set boundaries, there’s always going to be a protest.
 The protest is a test to see if you fold and a natural expression of discomfort.
 How you handle this part is way more important than the actual boundary.